 Digital solutions such as a chatbot or live chat integrations are a great way to cut down those customer service calls and give tenants an answer or solution at the click of a button.

 Chatbots work really well as a signposting tool around your website, but also help diagnose problems and delegate to the right people via live chat.
 For example, knowing the difference between emergency and non-emergency enquiries and ensuring those emergencies are being passed onto the right team.

 In 2021, Prodo had a housing organisation come to us needing a solution to help their ‘out of hours’ customer service team focus solely on emergency enquiries.
 We built a chatflow to ensure all non-emergency enquiries were dealt with by the bot, meaning their team could prioritise the more pressing queries, saving time and improving customer satisfaction.

 So... what's next?

 Whilst great progress has been made with channel shift in housing over the past few years, there's still much to be done.
 Channel shift is never truly 'finished', as there'll likely always be another new channel to move customers to as technology evolves.

 From our experience working with them, every housing association places their customers at the heart of everything they do.
 And we strive to create customer-centric digital experiences.
-The two go hand-in-hand, if organisation's are willing to invest more time and resource into the projects to ensure progress isn't just made off the back of the pandemic but real innovation is seen.
+The two go hand-in-hand - if organisations are willing to invest more time and resources into the projects to ensure progress isn't just made off the back of the pandemic but that real innovation is seen.